Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 where there is a many to many relationship between Book and Author.
 ```

 When using normalization, we have to perform a `JOIN` to retrieve the relationship between `Book` and `Author`.
 This incurs a performance penalty.
 We could of course embed one entity into the other, but this would also come with some serious drawbacks.
-We can no longer effeciently perform search on the embedded document, since we would first need to iterate through all the parent documents.
+We can no longer effeciently perform search on the embedded document `Author`, since we would first need to iterate through all the parent documents (`Book`).

 We would also have lots of duplicate data.
 If we embedded the `Author` entity inside the `Book` entity, we many have multiple `Author` records representing the same author.
 If we wanted to update that author, we would need to update the information in multiple `Book` documents.